JJJed/beatstarRPC/README.md

 ___
 ## Description
 beatstarRPC is a web panel to post Beatstar activity to your Discord profile.
-Note: Deluxe songs will be added in the near future.
+Note: I finished programming everything for Deluxe songs, I'll be adding them to this repo shortly (once I get everything working for localhost).
 ## Installation

 ### Requirements